yar-votes/yar-votes.github.io/2022-11/index.md

 # City of Oakland
 * Mayor: 1) Victory 2) Thao 3) Hodge 4) Taylor.
 Taylor is too soft on cops and surveillance, but he's less of an establishment shill and less anti-homeless than Treva Reid or De La Fuente.
+* Council District 2: Bas
+* Council District 4: Ramachandran
+* Council District 6: 1) Zazaboi 2) Sessions.
+Not a fan of Jenkins or Sidebotham.
 * Auditor: IDK
 * School Measure H: YES
 * Measure M: YES, vacancy tax